jacres/of-DeferredRendering/README.md

 - material indexing in storing lookup values for material properties in a 3D texture (this presents a bit of a challenge in OF as it won't work with the way things are currently rendered)
 - fix a bug where about 120px are being cropped from top of FBO textures on my MBP's Nvidia 330m card.
 Fixed this in another project awhile back, but forget what I did!
 I'll have to look it up - if anyone know the answer in the meantime, please hit me up ;)

-The SSAO implemented in this example uses the basic method outlined in this great article by Nathaniel Meyer: http://devmaster.net/posts/3095/shader-effects-screen-space-ambient-occlusion.

 Screenshots from http://www.flickr.com/photos/85184046@N07/